kingsdigitallab/african-rock-art/_coll_country/angola/tchitundu-hulu.md

   - sys:
       id: fm44bXnRYc0OiwS4Ywogw
       created_at: !ruby/object:DateTime 2016-07-27 07:45:13.865000000 Z
-      updated_at: !ruby/object:DateTime 2016-07-27 07:45:13.866000000 Z
+      updated_at: !ruby/object:DateTime 2018-05-09 16:30:34.170000000 Z
       content_type_id: chapter
     title_internal: 'Angola: featured site, chapter 3'
-    body: 'Of the four sites, Tchitundu-Hulu Mulume is the largest , located at the top of the inselberg,  726 m in height.
+    body: 'Of the four sites, Tchitundu-Hulu Mulume is the largest , located at the top of the inselberg, 726m in height.
 The slopes of the outcrop are covered by large engravings, most of them consisting of circle-like shapes (simple or concentric circles, solar-like images), although some depictions of human figures or animals are also present.
-On a shelter on the top of the outcrop more than 180 images can be found painted in red or white, with geometric shapes being again widely predominant.
+In a shelter on the top of the outcrop more than 180 images can be found painted in red or white, with geometric shapes being again widely predominant.
 The depictions have abundant superimpositions and cover the walls, roof and base of the shelter.  '
   - sys:
       id: 35UGg2OapGC2qG4O4Eo2I0
       created_at: !ruby/object:DateTime 2016-07-27 07:45:15.726000000 Z
-      updated_at: !ruby/object:DateTime 2016-07-27 07:45:15.726000000 Z
+      updated_at: !ruby/object:DateTime 2018-05-09 16:42:06.863000000 Z
       content_type_id: image
     image:
       sys: